In this article I will explain a simple tutorial with an example, how to send email in ASP.Net MVC.

 FormMethod – It specifies the Form Method i.e. GET or POST.
 In this case it will be set to POST.

 HtmlAttributes – This array allows to specify the additional Form Attributes.
-Here we need to specify enctype = “multipart/form-data” which is necessary for uploading Files.
+Here we need to specify enctype = “multipart/form-data” which is necessary for uploading files.

-@model Send_Email_Attachment_MVC.Models.MessageModel
+@model Send_Email_Attachment_MVC.Models.EmailModel

 @{